raheekhandigitalai/WDIOStarterProject-Modified/README.md

   In this example, a maximum of 3 tests are spawned for every capability defined under capabilities in **android.conf.js:**.
 For more information about capabilities see  <a href="#WebDriverIo Capabilities"> WebDriverIo Capabilities</a>.

 npm-run-all package is added as a development dependency.
-It used to run iOS and Android tests in parallel.
+It is used to run iOS and Android tests in parallel.

 ## WebDriverIo Capabilities